brundonsmith/crowdx/README.md

 test/explore my own understanding of MobX's concepts.
 I gained some clarity by stripping things down to their simplest possible form.

-Tertiarily: it's... really small.
-MobX itself is no behemoth, but this appears to be roughly 1/5 its size.
-CrowdX also does a whole lot less, of course, but the core is there.
-So, if you want something really extremely tiny and you don't need a lot of features, you could possibly get some value out of using this for a real project.
+Thirdly: it's... really small.
+MobX itself is no behemoth, but this appears to be less than 1/5 its size.
+CrowdX doesn't have as many bells and whistles, of course, but the core is there.
+So if you want an extremely tiny but still powerful reactivity library, this could be just the ticket.

 For an example of how to use it, take a look at `example.html`.
 The example is done with vanilla JS, but it should translate very directly to React or